scigility/scigility.github.io/_jobs/opening-3-ds.de.md

 **Your Profile**

-* Degreein Data Science, Computer Science, Physics, Mathematics, Engineering or equivalent
+* Degree in Data Science, Computer Science, Physics, Mathematics, Engineering or equivalent
 * Strong command of English.
 Good knowledge of German and/or French is beneficial
 * Proficiency in Python, it’s data analytics and machine learning libraries
 * Scala, Java and/or other OOP languages are a plus